praveenmunagapati/kaleido/ToDo/README.md

 2. Try to implement Image Analyzers with Various Proposals

-   2.1 Clustering, Deep Learning, LDA, Collaborative Filtering, etc
+   2.1 Clustering, Deep Learning, LDA, Collaborative Filtering, Matrix Factorization, etc

 3. A server which can handle peak throughput